Gonzalo-Ranieri/laburapp/README.md

 ---

+> “I will only hire someone to work directly for me if I would work for that person.” – Mark Zuckerberg.
-> “Contratá a personas más inteligentes que vos.” – Filosofía de liderazgo adoptada en LaburAPP, inspirada en Elon Musk y Mark Zuckerberg.
+> La filosofía de liderazgo adoptada en LaburAPP, inspirada en Elon Musk y Mark Zuckerberg.